I started rescuing animals in my twenties,

 (made even more so after she developed a head tilt from vestibular disease).

-The words on his cage read "BITER!" in big red letters, yet I couldn't see him for the life of me.
+The words on Oscar's cage read "BITER!" in big red letters.

 I stooped and saw this little Rat Terrier/Chihuahua huddled in the corner, shaking.

 "Don't reach in there - he'll take a finger off," I was warned.

 I didn't care - I knew that little guy was coming home with me.